OBDS-Training/Help/content/en/docs/linux/bashrc/index.md

 You may choose to replace the entire contents of your `.bashrc` file, or select portions of the example below.

-{{< alert icon="👉" text="Carefully consider any difference between the contents below and the initial contents of the '.bashrc' file and whether you take responsibility for deleting any of the initial contents.
-This documentation may occasionally be out of date and the contents of the initial '.bashrc' file are carefully reviewed by system administrators." />}}

 ```bash
 # .bashrc